Actions Speak Louder Than Words: Idiom Meaning, Origin, and Examples

-Actions speak louder than words is a phrase that means a person’s actions are more impactful than just their words alone.
+Actions speak louder than words‘ is an idiom that means a person’s actions are more impactful than just their words alone.
 Put another way—instead of just talking about doing something, it’s more meaningful if a person actually does something.

-Example: Mike’s house was always a mess.
-There was clutter everywhere!
-When his friends visited, they would often trip because of it.
-Eventually, they became fed up with how untidy he was, so they told him: “Mike, your house is too messy!
-You keep telling us that it will be clean the next time we visit, but it never is.
-Remember, actions speak louder than words.”
+Example: Mike’s house was always a mess, with clutter scattered everywhere!
+When his friends visited, they would often trip over things.
+He kept saying that he would clean up, but he never did, so they finally told him, “Mike, your house is too messy!
+You keep telling us that you’ll clean up next time, but actions speak louder than words.”

-Related: all bark and no bite, all talk and no action, put your money where your mouth is, talk is cheap
+Similar Phrases: all bark and no bite, all talk and no action, talk is cheap

 Andrey Popov – stock.adobe.com.